top of page

 Role of the naturally occurring hormone kisspeptin in Hypoactive Sexual Desire Disorder

-Are you worried and/or distressed about your low sexual desire?
+Are you post-menopausal and worried and/or distressed about your low sexual desire?

 You could be suffering from Hypoactive Sexual Desire Disorder (HSDD).

-At Imperial College London, we are investigating the effects of a naturally occurring hormone (called kisspeptin) on sexual and emotional brain function, in men and women with HSDD.
+At Imperial College London, we are investigating the effects of a naturally occurring hormone (called kisspeptin) on sexual and emotional brain function, in post-menopausal women with HSDD.

 HSDD is characterised by a lack of sexual desire, fantasies or thoughts, that is troublesome for an individual.
 It can have a significant impact on an individual's quality of life and can lead to stress, anxiety, sadness and problems with relationships.
 At the moment, there are limited treatment options available for this condition.
 Therefore, we need to develop a better understanding of how and why HSDD occurs, in order to develop future treatments.